monet/monet.js/index.md

 	var maybe = Maybe.none();
 	var maybe = Maybe.fromNull(val);  // none if val is null, some otherwise

-or more simply with pimped method
+or more simply with the pimped method on Object.

 	var maybe = "hello world".some()
 	var maybe = val.some()